DSU-DefSec/DWAYNE-INATOR-5000/README.md

 usernames = ["john", "hiss", "richard", "sheriff", "captain", "guards", "otto", "rabbits", "skippy", "tagalong", "kluck", "toby"] defaultpw = "Password1!"

-# Users are permitted to change passwords for any user
+# Teams are permitted to change passwords for any user
 # But they can not change usernames or add new ones
 [[creds]]
 name = "admins"